justus-zorn/Hazard/DOCS.md

 optional and specifies how long every frame of an animation should take (in milliseconds).
 By default, no animation is played. 'animation_start' is also optional and specifies the starting time of the animation (in ticks since the start of the game).
 The default value is 0.
+## draw_text(player, text, x, y, r, g, b, line_length?)
+'draw_text' draws a text on the screen of the specified player. 'x' and 'y' are screen coordinates (in pixels), where (0, 0) is the center of the screen. 'r', 'g' and 'b' are the red, green and blue color values between 0 and 255. 'line_length' is optional and specifies the maximum length of a line.
+If a line is longer, it is wrapped around to the next line.
+The default value is 0, meaning that no line wrapping occurs (not even at the edge of the screen).
 ## get_ticks()
 'get_ticks' returns the number of milliseconds since the start of the game.